for visiting me.

 They are people who battled/battle against prejudice and all kinds of adversity.
 That means: life and death living too closer, right beside their black canvas tents.
 An inestimable, life changing experience.

 As part of this agreement, my classes subjects are a mix of technique-aesthetic-ethic- without forgetting the application of those these contents in ordinary-everyday-real-life.
 From where I come, it´s hard to make students come to class (and stay awake after a long day of working) and keep them studying.
-Harder is to make them socially aware of themselves, their options and importance as individuals and as citizen.
+Harder is to make them socially aware of themselves, their options and their importance as individuals and as citizen and one ne of my most sucessfull tools to get to them is the humor: i can be a clown. :)

-The option they have are hard to beat: the safety of repetition; the easy answers to the complex questions; the bright, promises of violence and all its powerful , tenacious and charming, proposals.
+Many os us, teachers and professors, keep encouraging young people to choose life and its challenges with humor, serenity and knowledge.
+The options are hard to beat: the safety of repetition; the easy answers to the complex questions; the bright promises of violence and all its powerful , tenacious and charming proposals.

 The arduous mission is: being a honest and empathic person in a corrupt and unequal society.

-Nonetheless, I´ve had the also chance to give classes in Architecture, Art Education, Pedagogy, Administration&Marketing and Biology Science programs.
+Nonetheless, I´ve had the also chance to give classes in Architecture, Art Education, Pedagogy, Administration & Marketing and Biology programs.

 Far more than to teach, be a professor gave/give me the opportunity to listen, share and connect to incredible, wise, sensitive, solid - and hopeful people.